Dedicated to improving our understanding of digital games

 Location

 FDG is an international forum.
 We expect to rotate the conference between different parts of the world.
 It is strongly preferred that the proposed location is conveniently located for all attendees to reach by available means of transportation.
-FDG 2020 should be located in Europe, while FDG 2021 should be located in North America.
+Since FDG 2025 and 2026 have been held in European locations, ideally FDG 2027 will be held outside of Europe.

 Conference Timetable

-FDG conferences typically happen between May and August.
-However, we are open for a different time frame if that works better for the local team.
+FDG conferences typically happen in the Spring, between April and June.
 Your bid should include a proposed time within that range with key dates (e.g., paper submission and notification).
-The choice of time should also take into account the weather conditions of the proposed location and potential conflicts with other conferences (e.g., CHI Play, DiGRA, AIIDE, CIG).
+The choice of time should also take into account the weather conditions of the proposed location and potential conflicts with other conferences (e.g., CHI Play, DiGRA, AIIDE, CoG).

 Conference Venue